elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-agerelated-changes-in-cognitive-development-that-affect-memory.md

 url: /learn/psychology/questions/what-are-the-agerelated-changes-in-cognitive-development-that-affect-memory
 score: -1.0
 related_article1:
-    id: 168022
+    id: 168031
     title: >-
-        How are false memories generated from suggestive information?
+        What have studies revealed about the reliability of children's eyewitness testimony?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-false-memories-generated-from-suggestive-information
+    url: /learn/psychology/questions/what-have-studies-revealed-about-the-reliability-of-childrens-eyewitness-testimony
 related_article2:
-    id: 168028
+    id: 168021
     title: >-
-        What are age-appropriate strategies for interviewing children to ensure accurate testimony?
+        What interview techniques can be used to reduce suggestibility in children?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-ageappropriate-strategies-for-interviewing-children-to-ensure-accurate-testimony
+    url: /learn/psychology/questions/what-interview-techniques-can-be-used-to-reduce-suggestibility-in-children
 related_article3:
-    id: 168012
+    id: 168018
     title: >-
-        What are the developmental trends in age-related differences in memory?
+        How do age and memory recall relate to the formation of false memories?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-developmental-trends-in-agerelated-differences-in-memory
+    url: /learn/psychology/questions/how-do-age-and-memory-recall-relate-to-the-formation-of-false-memories
 related_article4:
-    id: 168023
+    id: 168031
     title: >-
-        What role do age and knowledge play in the formation of false memories?
+        What have studies revealed about the reliability of children's eyewitness testimony?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-do-age-and-knowledge-play-in-the-formation-of-false-memories
+    url: /learn/psychology/questions/what-have-studies-revealed-about-the-reliability-of-childrens-eyewitness-testimony
 related_article5:
-    id: 168011
+    id: 168021
     title: >-
-        How does age affect the accuracy of eyewitness testimony?
+        What interview techniques can be used to reduce suggestibility in children?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-age-affect-the-accuracy-of-eyewitness-testimony
+    url: /learn/psychology/questions/what-interview-techniques-can-be-used-to-reduce-suggestibility-in-children
 ---

 &nbsp;